oh-my-fish/oh-my-fish/README.md

 Reload Oh My Fish and all plugins by using `exec` to replace current shell process with a brand new.

-> This command try to be as safe as possible, mitigating side-effects caused by `exec` and preventing the reload in case of background processes.
+> This command tries to be as safe as possible, mitigating side-effects caused by `exec` and preventing the reload in case of background processes.

 #### `omf new pkg | theme` _`<name>`_